hunjixin/fvm-wasm-instrument/README.md

 ## License

-`wasm-instrument` is distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.
+`fvm-wasm-instrument` is distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

 See LICENSE-APACHE, and LICENSE-MIT for details.